BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

 Anyone inside of Carmen's company who can see the complete CryptFinger results will know that this response is the same as a response that they have that contains the same hash, and that there's no need to determine is one is newer than the other!

+### #5: Carmen Makes CryptFinger Provable (Inclusion Proof)

+> _Problem Solved:_ Carmen wants to make her aliases verifiable.

+Carmen does not want to publish info on her aliases such as `carmen@blockchaincommons.com` because doing so would just increase the amount of spam that she receives at those accounts.
+However, she does want to make those aliases verifiable.
+If someone wants to know if `carmen@blockchaincommons.com` is also `carmen@cryptfinger.com` she wants to allow them to verify that in an easily automatable way that doesn't require her to do anything.
+Fortunately, this is trivial given the CryptFinger structure that she has created.

+All that Carmen needs to do is reveal the structure of aliases.
+Once she has, anyone can create an assertion for `alias anyaddress@anysite`, properly lower casing the address per Carmen's specification.

+data can be entirely elided so that it's only visible to queries if someone provides a hash and a proof that allows them to verify the data

-### #5: Carmen Makes CryptFinger Progressive (Progressive Trust)
+### #6: Carmen Makes CryptFinger Progressive (Progressive Trust)

 data can be entirely elided so that it's only visible to queries that know to ask for the data data can be released through a model of progressive trust by slowly reducing elision

-### #6: Carmen Makes CryptFinger Provable (Inclusion Proof)

-data can be entirely elided so that it's only visible to queries if someone provides a hash and a proof that allows them to verify the data